-GloBE features a set of operating rules that assign some tax income of multinational groups across various jurisdictions according to a designated order of taxing priority.
-The cornerstone of GloBE is the income inclusion rule (IIR), which is backstopped with the undertaxed profits rule (UTPR); both may, in turn, be supplanted by a qualified domestic minimum top-up tax (QDMT).
-Each element of GloBE is designed to backstop the other in such a way that they collectively bring a multinational group's jurisdictional ETR on GloBE income that exceeds a substance-based income exclusion (SBIE, also described below) up to the GloBE's 15% minimum tax rate.
+GloBE features a set of operating rules that assign rights to impose top-up tax on low-taxed income of a multinational group across various jurisdictions according to a designated order of taxing priority.
+The cornerstone of GloBE is the income inclusion rule (IIR), which is backstopped with the undertaxed profits rule (UTPR); in turn, both may be pre-empted by a qualified domestic minimum top-up tax (QDMT).
+Each element of GloBE is designed to backstop the other in such a way that they collectively bring a multinational group's jurisdictional ETR on GloBE income that exceeds a substance-based income exclusion (SBIE), also described below, up to the GloBE's 15% minimum tax rate.
+In order to apply the minimum tax on a roughly equivalent tax base across countries, GloBE income is based on a multinational group's financial statement income, with adjustments, for each Constituent Entity.
 After a brief explanation of GloBE's ETR calculation, the main elements of GloBE are each discussed, and examples are given.